 Adrian has had many influences throughout his life.
 During his schooling he moved from the family sugar cane farm in northern Queensland to live in Japan for a year on student exchange.
 Upon returning to Australia, Adrian took a year to refine his interests within an Arts degree studying Japanese, Sociology, Psychology and Teaching.
 Inspired by Japanese design and the provocative work of photographer Oliviero Toscani, Adrian completed a Bachelor of Design (Visual Communication) at the University of Newcastle in 2002.
 During his study in design, he discovered art therapy and felt compelled to combine his interests in psychology and the arts.

 In 2006 Adrian completed a masters degree in Creative Arts Therapy at RMIT University, Melbourne.
-Adrian has since also completed a masters degree in Social Work.
-Today, Adrian lives in the Huon Valley (Tasmania) and enjoys working as counsellor, advocate, art therapy teacher and consultant while making more and more time for his work in the visual arts.
+With an interest in social change, human rights and social justice, Adrian also completed a masters degree in Social Work in 2014.
+Today, Adrian lives in the Huon Valley (Tasmania) and enjoys working as a disability advocate and community-based art therapist working with people who experience mental illness.
+Adrian is currently completing a PhD on creative practices and international development within Charles Darwin University's College of Indigenous Futures, Arts and Society.

 Adrian is influenced by the work of Ainslie Roberts, James Gleeson, Sir William Dobell, Charles Blackman, Russel Drysdale, Jeffery Smart, Wassily Kandinsky and Frantisek Kupka.